joshnuss/cql/README.md

 CQL - Content Query Language
 ----------------------------

-Manage your content with Git.
+Store your content with Git (easy revision control)

-Consume your content with GraphQL.
+Consume your content with GraphQL (fetch what you need)

 ## Setup